amitshekhariitbhu/node_app/README.md

 lastname

 Output :
-It firstname and lastname is valid it returns the id with which it is created otherwise badRequest.
+It firstname and lastname is valid it returns the id with which it is created otherwise failed.
 {
+  "status_code": "success",
-    "message": "Success",
+  "message": "User Created Successfully.",
+  "data": {
-    "id": 27
+    "id": 1,
+    "firstname": "Amit",
+    "lastname": "Shekhar"
+  }
 }
 ```